 The Panasonic FZ2000 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 800D and the FZ2000 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 800D and the FZ2000 are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the 800D followed on from the Canon 750D.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Panasonic FZ2000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.